7 Mistakes That Could Ruin Your Criminal Defense Case

 Most people charged with larceny are honestly embarrassed, and can’t believe they made such a mistake.
 But don’t beat yourself up.
 A bad decision in a desperate moment doesn’t mean you should suffer a terrible penalty.
-Often I can fix these cases with fairly minimal penalties, and you can move on from this incident quickly.
+As a West Hartford criminal defense attorney, I can fix these cases with fairly minimal penalties, and you can move on from this incident quickly.

 Under Connecticut Criminal Laws, larceny is a charge that includes any kind of theft like shoplifting, receiving stolen property, or auto theft.
 It also includes embezzlement, false pretenses, and theft by fraud.
 If you are accused of a felony larceny or grand larceny charge, you need to be concerned with the serious consequences a felony conviction can have, including possible jail time.